-Often referred to as "African vegetables" at local open-air markets or roadside stalls, these vegetables have often been dismissed as a "low class" or peasant food.
-However, these climate hardy crops grow in abundance and are slowly being recognized as the king of greens and a source of food security.
+Often referred to as "African vegetables" at local open-air markets or roadside stalls, these vegetables have often been dismissed as peasant food.
+However, these climate-hardy crops grow in abundance and are finally being recognized as the king of greens and a source of food security.
 Some are also used for their medicinal properties.

 Perhaps it is for the lack of English names, but the vegetables are easily recognizable in local languages.
 Rugare, covo, rape, choumoellier or chomolia, and Ethiopian mustard greens are the names commonly used for greens in Botswana, Zambia, Zimbabwe, and Tanzania.

 The little research which has been carried out relates these greens to the cabbage family.
 However, they yield leaves which are much greener than the standard cabbage.

 Other greens come from naturally occurring foliage or shrubs.
 These may be referred to as "African spinach" in some countries.

 An example of these come from the amaranth family and the plants are often mistaken as weeds.
 They are known as mchicha in Tanzania, mowa in Zimbabwe, umfino in South Africa, bonongwe in Zambia and Malawi, efo tete in Nigeria, and alefu in Ghana.

 Many of these green "weeds" can be foraged and cooked in a similar way to how one would prepare spinach.
 It's important to remember that only the green leaves are edible.
 The purple varieties with bigger leaves should not be consumed.